 There is something magical about the atmosphere at Frank’s Outback in Pawleys Island.
 When you walk into the outdoor dining area at Frank’s, you’ll be transported into an oasis of twinkle lights, live music, and intimate seating.
 Frank’s Outback menu offers a mix of cultural flavors from their Pickled Brined Fried Chicken to the Roasted Rack Of New Zealand Lamb.
 You’ll love the Lowcountry luxury of Frank’s Outback, but be sure to make a reservation as their tables fill quickly.

 For scenic oceanfront fine dining, reserve a table at Austin’s Ocean One in Pawleys Island.
 Pair your perfect steak, seared duck breast, or succulent sea scallops with a favorite vintage from the restaurant’s impressive wine list.
 Enjoy the blend of Lowcountry cooking with white-tablecloth standards.

-For great eats, stop by the Murrells Inlet Marsh Walk.
-Located along the inlet, the Marsh Walk offers a variety of restaurants connected by an oceanfront boardwalk.
-Enjoy some of the most succulent seafood around as you enjoy breathtaking views.
-Most of the restaurants offer covered outdoor dining, making taking advantage of the views easy.
-In addition, most offer live music throughout the week, making Marsh Walk a great place for late-night drinks and music, Bubba’s Love Shak is a favorite.
-Other popular hot spots include Bovine’s Wood Fired Specialties, Wahoos Fish House, The Claw House, and Wicked Tuna, which boasts some of the best sushi along the Grand Strand.
-After dinner, enjoy a scenic stroll along the boardwalk and work off those calories.
+For a selection of tasty eats, stop by the Murrells Inlet MarshWalk.
+Located along the inlet, the MarshWalk offers a variety of restaurants connected by an oceanfront boardwalk.
+Sample some of the best seafood around as you enjoy breathtaking views of the South Carolina tidal landscapes.
+Most of the restaurants offer covered outdoor dining, so it’s easy to take advantage of the views.
+In addition, most eateries on the MarshWalk offer live music throughout the week, making this a great destination for late-night drinks and entertainment.
+Other popular hotspots include Bovine’s Wood Fired Specialties, Wahoo’s Fish House, The Claw House, and Wicked Tuna, which plates some of the best sushi along The Grand Strand.
+After dinner, enjoy a scenic stroll along the boardwalk and breathe in the refreshing seaside air.